-- Minimum GPA Required for Graduation from Dallas Baptist University: DBU requires a minimum cumulative, major, and minor GPA of 2.0 (comprised of transfer and DBU hours).
-In addition to this requirement, DBU also requires a DBU minimum cumulative, major, and minor GPA of 2.0 (comprised of DBU residency hours). - Students are required to take the Major Field Assessment Prep course, MANA 4020, the same semester as the MANA 4320, Strategies and Problems.
+Minimum GPA Required for Graduation from Dallas Baptist University:

+DBU requires a minimum institutional cumulative, major, and minor GPA of 2.0.

+Students are required to take the Major Field Assessment Prep course, MANA 4020, the same semester as the MANA 4320, Strategies and Problems.
 This will assist the students in taking MFAT exam.